cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Body
      - ``{"typeName":"com.continuuity.api.dataset.table.Table",`` ``"properties":{"ttl":"7200000"},"update":"true"}``
    * - Description
-     - Updates the Dataset's time-to-live property to 2 hour, of "mydataset" of the type "table" and also upgrades it.
+     - For the "mydataset" of type "Table", updates the Dataset and its time-to-live property to 2 hours.

 .. rst2pdf: PageBreak